velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 I grit my teeth, push the images aside, and lay the blanket out over Lishuen.
 She pulls it tight around her, her shivering seeming to slowly ebb.
 On instinct I bend down next to her, holding out my hand.

 “I’m going to get you home, Lishuen,” I whisper.
-“I swear to you on my honor as a woman, on the blood of the Seven, and on the name of the First Empress.”
+“I swear to you on my honor as a woman, on the Blood of the Seven, and on the name of the First Empress.”

 She looks up at me for a moment, and for the first time, her eyes are gentle, her face betraying nothing but gratitude and hope, suspicion and fear washed away.
 Slowly, hesitantly, she reaches out to take my hand.

-_“Tam elena assulafte Lishi,”_ she murmurs, finally closing her eyes. *You can call me Lishi.*
+_“Tam elena uslafte Lishi,”_ she murmurs, finally closing her eyes. *You can call me Lishi.*

 I swallow hard, nod, squeezing her palm.
 “I’ll… be right back, then, Lishi.”